artur-kreft/delivery-market/README.md

 # project requirements

-This project does not need any external system to be used.
+This project does not have any external system specified.
-If you run it as your own service you need to implement interfaces:
+Interface implementation need to be added:
 - IRepository for database engine
 - INotification for notification engine